-Google My Business: New Insights for (Not Only) Small Businesses
+Google My Business: Insights for Businesses

-New Insights Layout
+GMB Insights Layout

-The first new insight you can now get from your Google Listing is the split between the users who found your Google local page in Google Search Index and those who found it via Google Maps.
-The data is presented with the timeline graph which provides information on the number of total views and your listing, as well as an actual split of the pages’ views both in Google Search and Maps.You can see the data for the last 7, 30 or 90 days.
+One of the most useful insights you can get from your Google Listing is the split between the users who found your Google local page in Google Search Index and those who found it via Google Maps.
+The data is presented in a timeline graph format, which provides information on the number of total views and your listing, as well as an actual split of the pages’ views both in Google Search and Maps.You can select to view data for 1 week, 1 month or 1 quarter.

 Direct vs Discovery: Brand or Service Keywords